Peterson Appraisal Group can help you remove your Private Mortgage Insurance

-A 20% down payment is typically accepted when getting a mortgage.
-The lender's risk is usually only the difference between the home value and the amount outstanding on the loan, so the 20% supplies a nice cushion against the charges of foreclosure, reselling the home, and typical value fluctuations on the chance that a borrower defaults.
+It's widely inferred that a 20% down payment is common when buying a house.
+Since the liability for the lender is usually only the difference between the home value and the amount due on the loan, the 20% provides a nice buffer against the costs of foreclosure, selling the home again, and typical value changesin the event a purchaser is unable to pay.

-The market was working with down payments as low as 10, 5 and even 0 percent during the mortgage boom of the last decade.
-How does a lender manage the additional risk of the low down payment?
-The answer is Private Mortgage Insurance or PMI.
-PMI takes care of the lender in the event a borrower doesn't pay on the loan and the market price of the home is less than the loan balance.
+The market was taking down payments down to 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
+A lender is able to handle the additional risk of the low down payment with Private Mortgage Insurance or PMI.
+This supplementary policy protects the lender in case a borrower is unable to pay on the loan and the value of the home is lower than what the borrower still owes on the loan.

-PMI is pricey to a borrower in that the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and often isn't even tax deductible.
-Opposite from a piggyback loan where the lender consumes all the costs, PMI is lucrative for the lender because they secure the money, and they get paid if the borrower defaults.
+Since the $40-$50 a month per $100,000 borrowed is bundled into the mortgage payment and frequently isn't even tax deductible, PMI is pricey to a borrower.
+Opposite from a piggyback loan where the lender takes in all the deficits, PMI is favorable for the lender because they acquire the money, and they get the money if the borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 obligates the lenders on nearly all loans to automatically eliminate the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
-Acute homeowners can get off the hook a little earlier.
-The law pledges that, upon request of the homeowner, the PMI must be abandoned when the principal amount reaches only 80 percent.
+With the employment of The Homeowners Protection Act of 1998, on most loans lenders are required to automatically eliminate the PMI when the principal balance of the loan equals 78 percent of the initial loan amount.
+Wise home owners can get off the hook a little earlier.
+The law pledges that, at the request of the home owner, the PMI must be abandoned when the principal amount reaches just 80 percent.

-It can take many years to reach the point where the principal is just 20% of the original amount of the loan, so it's necessary to know how your home has appreciated in value.
-After all, every bit of appreciation you've acquired over time counts towards abolishing PMI.
-So why pay it after the balance of your loan has dropped below the 80% threshold?
-Even when nationwide trends forecast plunging home values, understand that real estate is local.
-Your neighborhood might not be minding the national trends and/or your home may have secured equity before things cooled off.
+Because it can take countless years to reach the point where the principal is just 20% of the initial amount borrowed, it's essential to know how your home has grown in value.
+After all, all of the appreciation you've accomplished over time counts towards removing PMI.
+So why pay it after your loan balance has fallen below the 80% mark?
+Your neighborhood may not be reflecting the national trends and/or your home may have acquired equity before things settled down, so even when nationwide trends signify plummeting home values, you should understand that real estate is local.

-The difficult thing for most homeowners to understand is just when their home's equity rises above the 20% point.
-An accredited, licensed real estate appraiser can definitely help.
-As appraisers, it's our job to recognize the market dynamics of our area.
-At Peterson Appraisal Group, we're masters at analyzing value trends in Rocklin, Placer County and surrounding areas, and we know when property values have risen or declined.
-Faced with figures from an appraiser, the mortgage company will usually eliminate the PMI with little anxiety.
-At which time, the home owner can delight in the savings from that point on.
+An accredited, licensed real estate appraiser can help home owners understand just when their home's equity goes over the 20% point, as it's a hard thing to know.
+It is an appraiser's job to know the market dynamics of their area.
+At Peterson Appraisal Group, we're experts at recognizing value trends in Rocklin, Placer County and surrounding areas, and we know when property values have risen or declined.
+When faced with information from an appraiser, the mortgage company will often remove the PMI with little trouble.
+At which time, the home owner can relish the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: